splunk/public-o11y-docs/gdi/get-data-in/rum/ios/configure-rum-ios-instrumentation.rst

 You can configure the iOS RUM agent from the Splunk OpenTelemetry Instrumentation for iOS to add custom attributes, adapt the instrumentation to your environment and application, customize sampling, and more.

 To configure the iOS RUM agent, pass the settings as methods when initializating the ``SplunkRum`` module.
-The beacon URL and the RUM token are passed as arguments to the ``SplunkRumBuilder`` function.
+The Observability Cloud realm and RUM token are passed as arguments to the ``SplunkRumBuilder`` function.

-The following example shows how to configure the RUM token, beacon URL, environment name, and other settings:
+The following example shows how to configure the RUM token, realm, environment name, and other settings:

 .. tabs::